lillejohn22/Let345/LET375_lab_2/src/README.txt

 LET375 LAB 2 GENERIC CLASSES AND METHODS

 Task 1: Generic single object buffer
 We created an interactive test in which the user may put or get objects from a singlebuffer.
-The user may only input strings.
+The test only works on strings.

 Task 2: Generic printing method
-Iterators are used since we wanted to learn how to use them, as well as being told to use the standard library to as great an extent as possible.
+Iterators are used since they generalize the iteration process of a collection.
+Also, we were told to use the standard library to as great an extent as possible.

 ----------------------------------------------------------------------------------------------
 Task 3: Generic class method reverse